+An authenticated User is referred to as a Partition User.
 The ability to manipulate the account data is restricted to the SO and the Partition User.
 The specific restrictions are as described below:

-- Only the Security Officer role can create (initialize) and delete the following security attributes:
+- 1. Only the Security Officer role can create (initialize) and delete the following security attributes:

-- Partition ID.
+- o Partition ID.

-- Checkword.
+- o Checkword.

 - 2. If Partition reset is allowed and enabled, the SO role only can modify the following security attribute:

 - Locked out flag for Partition User.

 - 3. Only the Partition User can modify the following security attribute:

 - Checkword for Partition User.

-- 4. Only the Security Officer role can change the default value, query, modify and delete the following security attribute:

-- Checkword for Security Officer.

-4 A Partition effectively represents an identity within the module.
+3 A Partition effectively represents an identity within the module.